gmotyl/opaque-ts/README.md

-# Step 1
+# Step 1 - Solution

-TODO:

-- Define Kilometer type in Metric.ts
-- Define Mile type in Imperial.ts
+Notice that TS in Orbiter don't show an error when whe pass a Mile to calculateOrbit.... do we ?

 This repository contains code kata in TypeScript.
-Solution compare your solution with solution/step1 and follow instructions in README.md
+Switch to kata/step2 and follow instructions in README.md